dotnet/arcade/Documentation/NetCore21ServicingFlow.md

   4. Downstream repos are updated to reference those outputs
   5. Downstream repos are built
   6. Repeat 1-4 until all required repos are rebuilt (typically CLI, though could be CoreFX)
-- **Full Build**
+- **'Full' Build**
+  1. Modify ProdCon definition to reflect the minimal set of repos that must be built.
-  1. Fixes are checked into required repos
+  2. Fixes are checked into required repos
-  2. Full product construction build is invoked from the root
+  3. Full product construction build is invoked from the root

 The mechanics of servicing the 2.1 build hinge on two factors:
 - **The scope of servicing (number/which repos involved)** - This only really affects the efficiency of servicing mechanics.